 Skip to main content

-Bat-sport drills for squaring up the ball more often — tightening your contact point and staying on plane.
+Square up the ball more often by getting your barrel to the contact point on time and on plane, rep after rep.

 • Type: Walkthrough